globocom/secDevLabs/docs/Attack_Narrative_Template.md

 # Attack Narrative - The Template
-The main goal of this document is to describe how a malicious user could exploit a vulnerability, intentionally installed on `your app's name` from secDevLabs, to `add here the vulnerability`.
+The main goal of this document is to describe how a malicious user could exploit a %NAME_OF_THE_OWASP_TOP_10_VULN% vulnerability, intentionally installed on `your app's name` from secDevLabs, to `add here the vulnerability`.

 If you don't know [secDevLabs] or this `intended vulnerable web application` (be sure to leave a link here!) yet, you should check them before reading this narrative.

 ---
 ## 👀

-This first part should be about how the vulnerability was found, you should explain all the steps needed for someone to be able to replicate this vulnerability.
+This first part, 👀, is dedicated to describing all the steps needed to identify the vulnerability installed on your app so that anyone following ATTACK.md is able to replicate it.

 Usually, some nice steps to include are:
 * What's the app main page?
 How can you access it?